salvatoluice/moringaproject2/README.md

 # The template was created inside Moringa school, no full functionality has been implimented yet.

-# This is my second project at Moringa school.
+# This is the second independent project at Moringa school, week 2.

     Installation

 # since its just a demo project, no installation procedures are provided herein.
+# Its just a simple basic landing page of marketing agricultural produce

     Configuration